blackmamba-ops/Emotion-Detection-Master/README.md

 ## Introduction

 This project aims to classify the emotion on a person's face into one of **seven categories**, using deep convolutional neural networks.
 The model is trained on the **FER-2013** dataset which was published on International Conference on Machine Learning (ICML).
 This dataset consists of 35887 grayscale, 48x48 sized face images with **seven emotions** - angry, disgusted, fearful, happy, neutral, sad and surprised.
+And Also there is another project demonstrates how to use OpenCV and Hugging Face Transformers to perform image captioning on webcam frames in real-time.

 ## Dependencies